-The Commission shall meet regularly to conduct business on the second Wednesday of each month at 7:00 P.M.
-The place of regular meeting shall be posted in the Jefferson County Courthouse at least five (5) days prior to the meeting.
+A. Regular Meetings: The Commission shall meet regularly to conduct business on the second Wednesday of every other month; February, April, June, August, October, December at 7:00 p.m. in the ground floor meeting room of the Charles Town Library, at 200 East Washington Street, Charles Town, WV.
+Prior notice shall be provided in the event that any regular meeting is held at a different location, at a different time, or by video conference.
+The agenda and place of regular meeting shall be posted electronically on Alerts Jefferson County and in the Jefferson County Courthouse at least five (5) days prior to the meeting.
 Meetings shall be held in accordance with the West Virginia Open Law 6-9A-1 et seq.

-Special meetings of the Commission may be held for any purpose.
-The date, time, and place of a special meeting shall be posted in the Jefferson County Courthouse not less than 24 hours in advance.
+B. Special Meetings: Special meetings of the Commission may be held for any purpose.
+Written notice of the date, time, and place (or will state that the meeting will be held by video conference) of a special meeting shall be posted electronically on Alerts Jefferson County and in the Jefferson County Courthouse not less than 24 hours in advance.
 A special meeting may be called by the Chair or by majority vote, which vote may be taken by telephone poll.

 The Commission may adopt such rules, as it deems appropriate pursuant to W. Va.
 Code Sees.
 8-26A-5 (1) and (m).
 Before adopting any such rules, other than procedural rules concerning the operation of the Commission, the Commission shall hold a public meeting to allow public comment on the rules.
 Notice of such hearing shall be published as a Class I legal publication in the Spirit of Jefferson Farmers Advocate at least 30 days prior to the date of such hearing and shall state the time and place of such hearing and shall state the subject matter of the rules which are proposed for adoption.